atlan-antillia/Tensorflow-Image-Segmentation-Augmented-Hippocampus/README.md

 </a>
 </h3>
- If you would like to train this Hippocampus Segmentation model by yourself, please download the latest dataset from the google drive
+ If you would like to train this Hippocampus Segmentation model by yourself, please download the latest dataset(rotated 90 degrees counterclockwise) from the google drive
 <a href="https://drive.google.com/file/d/1FAgeAlwvzCscZVvAovqpsTQdum90_7y-/view?usp=sharing">
-Hippocampus-ImageMask-Dataset.zip</a> (Updated: 2024/02/20).
+Hippocampus-ImageMask-Dataset.zip</a> (Updated: 2024/02/21).

 Please see also the <a href="https://github.com/atlan-antillia/Hippocampus-Image-Dataset">Hippocampus-Image-Dataset</a>.<br>
 Please expand the downloaded ImageMaskDataset and place them under <b>./dataset</b> folder to be